helizaga/spot-to-yt/README.md

 2. Create a new project or select an existing one
 3. Enable the YouTube Data API v3
 4. Create OAuth 2.0 credentials:
-   - Application type: Desktop app
+   - Application type: **TVs and Limited Input devices** (Important!)
-   - Download the credentials JSON
+   - Note: Do NOT select "Desktop app" - use "TVs and Limited Input devices"
 5. Note down the Client ID and Client Secret

 ### 4. Configure Environment Variables